WhenMeet.me

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (1 parameter, no output schema), the description covers the core functionality and return values.
-It does not mention error cases, but it is fairly complete for a read operation.
+Given the tool's simplicity (one parameter, no output schema), the description covers input format and output fields sufficiently.
+It does not mention error handling or access permissions, but these are minor for a read operation.
+The sibling list provides broader context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.